NN0414/PoToExcel/README.md

 ## Usage
 1. **Install Dependencies**:
-   - Make sure you have installed the required dependencies: `openpyxl`, `polib`, and `pandas`.
+   - Make sure you have installed the required dependencies: `openpyxl`, `polib`.
 You can install these dependencies using the following command:
      ```
+     pip install polib
-     pip install openpyxl polib pandas
+     pip install openpyxl
      ```

 2. **Run the Program**: